kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

    Ottawa COVID-19 daily hospital discharges/deaths,
    while the red line indicates the posterior median.
-   The light orange ribbon indicates the 95% credibility interval of the forecast expected daily hospital midnight census counts, while the dark orange indicates the 50% credibility interval.
+   The light orange ribbon indicates the 95% credibility interval of the forecast expected
+   Ottawa COVID-19 daily hospital discharges/deaths,
+   while the dark orange indicates the 50% credibility interval.

    Bottom panel: Similar to middle panel, but for